 Now lets talk about our individual KFC costumes!
 Here is my little Chicken Bucket.
-We had to make this light & easy for my 3 year old to keep on & not complain.
-I think we managed that pretty good.
-The bucket is a clothes basket that we found at Walmart for a couple of bucks & we covered it with poster board.
-I printed off the 1970’s KFC logo (I just like that one) & glued it on the front.
-I covered socks with brown paper bags & glued crushed Raisin Bran on top with Mod Podge.
+We had to make this light and easy for my 3 year old to keep on and not complain.
+The bucket is a clothes basket that we found at Walmart for a couple of bucks and we covered it with poster board.
+I printed off the 1970’s KFC logo (I just like that one) and glued it on the front.
+I covered socks with brown paper bags and glued crushed Raisin Bran on top with Mod Podge.

-We just used what we had on hand & think we ended up with a pretty cute bucket of chicken…don’t ya think?:)
+We just used what we had on hand and think we ended up with a pretty cute bucket of chicken…don’t ya think?:)

 Now for our Colonel Sanders!
-We usually never buy anything extra to make our costumes & always use what we already have.
-However, we did find this white suit for a really good price & bought it.
-We had to cut a big white beard (that’s all we could find) & cut it to fit & look right.
-We sprayed his hair white.
-He also carried around a chicken that looks pretty real.
-I made this tie from cutting pieces from some black material & sewing it up.
-My husband remembered he had these glasses (no telling why..ha) & that’s about it!
+We usually never buy anything extra to make our costumes and always use what we already have.
+However, we did find this white suit for a really good price and bought it.
+We had to cut a big white beard (that’s all we could find) to fit & look right.
+We sprayed his hair white and he also carried around a chicken that looks pretty real.
+I made his tie from cutting pieces from some black material & sewing it up.
+My husband remembered he had these old safety glasses and that’s about it!

 Now for our Big Chicken!
 Here is our costume next to our real KFC Big Chicken in Marietta, GA.

-My husband always makes amazing costumes with boxes & shaped a box into this.
+My husband always makes amazing costumes with boxes and shaped a box into this.
 I was pretty impressed with how this turned out from the beat up box that he had to work with.
-I was there to decorate & the biggest pain with this for me was hand cutting the letters for the sides.
+I was there to decorate and the biggest pain with this for me was hand cutting the letters for the sides.

-The beak & eyes move on the Big Chicken so we at least go the beak to move up & down which was pretty neat.
-My 9 year old had fun operating the beak!:)
+The beak and eyes move on the real Big Chicken so we made the beak move up and down which was pretty neat.
+My 9 year old had fun operating it! 🙂

 Buckets of chicken can be pretty scary as well for Halloween you know!